-Currently I am full time, self-employed and loving the business side of freelance design.
 As a business owner, Im finding my interests and specialties lie in helping other business owners develop their own branding.
-Whether in new or existing business, I focus my attention specifically on Logo design and web development services for my clients.
+Whether in new or existing business, I focus my attention specifically on developing brands, specializing in logo design and web development services for my clients.
 I can, on occasion, be persuaded to deviate, but for the most part, my priorities lie in building brands.

 On a personal note, when I'm not behind a computer, you can often find me behind a guitar playing music with other musicians or pulling on wrenches in my garage.
 Being a former mechanic and contractor/home renovator, by trade, I've acquired a knack for problem solving and working with my hands.
 I like to think I give both left and right brain ample exercise with my hobbies and interests.

 Im glad you asked!
 Graphic design is a very broad term.
 There are many facets and specialties within it.
 It is not a "one size fits all" type application.
 Some designers specialize in raster based work like painting, sketching or photo manipulation.
 Others work primarily with vector based design like typography or illustration, while others focus on 3D rendering or even animation.